FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Be on top of the 'pooper scooping' and make sure every owner cleans up after their dog right away.
 Hand out poop-bags/scoopers at the door and keep a supply somewhere central for the pup who has to 'go' more often.

-Puppies will eat anything they find, and whether or not it's digestible isn't on their list of concerns.
+Dogs of all ages will eat anything they find, and whether or not it's digestible isn't on their list of concerns.

 Keep party decorations, wrapping paper, food wrappers, paper plates, plastic utensils, balloons and so on up out of reach and regularly do a 'sweep' of the party area to pick up stray bits and pieces.